The Sun Vanguard

 The captain of the ship, a strong, barrel-chested man himself, but now nearly sixty years of age and no longer able to defeat the strongest among his younger, hungrier crew, looms over the table, acting as the match’s referee.

-When the two big men at the table are both satisfied with their respective grips, the captain of the ship places his own strong hands over those of the two matched opponents.
+When the two big men at the table are both satisfied with their respective grips, the captain places his own strong hands over those of the two matched opponents.
 Explains to them, as a formality, the rules, and reminds them of the only way to win the match: pin the other man’s arm to the wood table.

 Hamfrd and the sailor, Riam, both nod hungrily, eager to begin, eyes locked together just as their hands are joined on the table between them.